 There are several things to ensure before you start using Experience APIs.
 If you're unsure about any of the points here, we're happy to help assess your use case.

-1. Can you modify the source code?
+Can you modify the source code?

-If your application is based on an off-the-shelf platform, verify you have access to the parts of code where calls are to be added.
-Some CMS and eCommerce platforms are highly customizable, such as WordPress and Magento.
+If your application is based on an off-the-shelf platform, verify that you have access to the parts of code where calls are to be added.
+Some CMS and e-commerce platforms are highly customizable, such as WordPress and Magento.
 Other platforms such as Shopify aim to simplify and streamline the development process, at the cost of lesser control.
 For such cases, consider using the built-in integrations.

-2. Are you able to serve fresh content per user?
+Can you serve fresh content per user?

-However, this does not mean that all elements have to be fully re-built!
+However, this does not mean that all elements have to be fully rebuilt.
 To the contrary, you're encouraged to use techniques such as fragment caching to only re-render the parts that are really dynamic in the page.
 If the dynamic portion of the page is below-the-fold and can be loaded asynchronously, you can decide to load that part as a separate process after you've done displaying the cached above-the-fold content.

-3. Where in the world is your data center?
+Where in the world is your data center?

-Our API gateway is currently hosted in two locations: one in the United States and the other in the European Union.
+Our API gateway is currently hosted in two locations: One in the United States and the other in the European Union.
 Note that these are two separate and complete instances of our system and no data is shared between them.
 This setup makes it easier to comply with local regulations on data privacy, especially within the EU.
 When starting to use our product, your Customer Success Manager will assign your account to the appropriate instance based on your needs.